facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 In general, our requirements are flipped.
 They want everything owned.
 We want most things unowned with specific things being owned.

-Additionally, there a handful of other languages actively exporing this space:
+Additionally, there a handful of other languages actively exploring this space:

 [Swift's ownership manifesto](https://github.com/apple/swift/blob/master/docs/OwnershipManifesto.md)
 is designed based on different constraints and purposes.
 Ours is mostly to unblock other features,